StateMachineJunkie/AMCAPI/README.md

 ## Final Thoughts
 This is all highly experimental for me.
 Though I doubt it will be useful for anyone else, I couldn't think of a down-side to putting it up on GitHub.
 I figure in the worst case, I will get valuable feedback regarding better ways to do what I'm trying to do.
 On the positive side, maybe this code; this exploration, will inspire or help someone else who is also learning Combine or perhaps is new Apple software development and network programming in general.

+## License
+AMCAPI is released under an MIT license.
+See [License.md](https://github.com/StateMachineJunkie/AMCAPI/License.md) for more information.